Upcoming Exhibitions

 TWO-SPIRIT STORIES showcases the work of emerging Two-Spirit Native artists residing in Minnesota.
 In a celebration of traditional and contemporary handwork, these artists are affirming Indigenous and queer identity using themes of ceremony, community, and ancestral tradition.

 Answering a call to pick up their gifts, to bring their medicine forward, TWO-SPIRIT STORIES offers craftwork and hand-built pieces that move past adornment to systems of identity, past utility into reciprocity.
-When we build with our hands, we invest energy and life force to be shared with relatives, loved ones, and strangers alike.
+When we build with our hands, we invest energy and life force to be shared with relatives, loved ones and strangers alike.

 Serving as Curator for Community Collaboration, Penny Kagigebi, invites Minnesota artists from tribes across the Upper Midwest to tell their stories.
 What is your story?